Reba McEntire rescued from second-story window after stairwell collapse in Oklahoma

 “Oh it was pretty scary,” Coby Scherrill, who was touring the building with McEntire, told local television news station News 12 KXII on Tuesday.

 “We were just touring the building and the stairwell was weak, it seemed weak,” he said.
-“But we did not realize how weak it was until several people had gone down it and then we heard the crash and saw the stairs fall.”
+“But we did not realize how weak it was until several people had gone down it, and then we heard the crash and saw the stairs fall.”

 Scherrill said that the building was more than 100 years old and was being toured by McEntire for an unspecified future project.